siyuan-zou/Repository_RetailX/README.md

 The actual object-matching is done by local transformer models, by comparing text embeddings.

-Cross-sales is done by randomly picking marchandizes from the categories that appear among the most-relevant articles.
+Cross-sales is done by randomly picking marchandises from the categories that appear among the most-relevant articles.

 ## Model Evaluation

 Mistral AI LLMs generally perform quite well on the given tasks;
 Rare hallucinations are observed, even with Large, but detectable and fixable by asking LLM to re-run.

-Our chatbot is capable of treating common marchandize search requests, and can raise pertinent questions to narrow down.
+Our chatbot is capable of treating common merchandies search requests, and can raise pertinent questions to narrow down.
 The suggestion engine successfully proposes the most relevant items, in a user-friendly way.

 ## Future possibilities